karolpiateknet/karolpiateknet.github.io/index.md

-# Welcome to my blog

-You will find here articles about iOS development, mobile security or generaly development cycle.
+You will find here articles about iOS development, mobile security or development cycle.

 ## [Hard-coded Tokens, Keys and Credentials in Mobile Apps](https://www.netguru.com/blog/hardcoded-keys-storage-mobile-app)
 Mobile applications are often viewed as secure storage by developers.
 They are not, you should never store sensitive keys hard-coded inside mobile app.